 With 18th and early 19th century repertoire, he has a strong preference for chamber orchestra sized performances and adopts a historically-informed, but flexible, approach to the music of Haydn, Mozart, Beethoven and their contemporaries.
 Mark has performed all of the Beethoven symphonies in concert, largely with the Liverpool Mozart Orchestra, most of the mature Mozart symphonies, and in recent years has developed an increasing affinity with Haydn.
 Many classical concerti are in his repertoire and he has given a very well received concert performance of Le Nozze di Figaro with a cast from the RNCM.

 Working extensively with both chamber and symphony orchestras, Mark has explored the symphonies of Brahms and Sibelius with both large and more intimate forces.
 He has performed all of the Brahms symphonies with the Liverpool Mozart orchestra using an "in-between" string section of around 10/8/6/5/3 - informed by the performances of Hans von Bülow with the Meiningen Court Orchestra who gave the premiere of the 4th symphony.
-This approach also bears fruit with the "smaller" Sibelius symphonies - nos.
-3, 4 & 6 in particular - when one remembers that Sibelius had in mind the many small scale Finnish professional orchestras.
+In March 2018 he performed a complete cycle of Brahms symphonies with the Nottingham Philharmonic - all four in one weekend - the first complete cycle to use the new Robert Pascall Henle Urtext edition.

 Mahler is a composer whose music Mark feels particularly comfortable with, having to date performed the 1st, 3rd, 4th, 5th, 6th & 9th symphonies as well as many of the song cycles.
 His interest in Scandinavian repertoire extends beyond Sibelius to Nielsen and contemporary Finnish & Estonian composers.